Royal Central takes a look a the history of Royal visits and tours of the North American country.

 Edward and his wife Wallis, now known as The Duke and Duchess of Windsor visited their ranch in Calgary in 1941 and stopped in New Brunswick in 1945 for a short holiday.

-Then in 1951 the future sovereign began over 60 years of travelling and touring Canada when as Princess Elizabeth and The Duke of Edinburgh made their first journey to the Commonwealth country.
-This would usher in new era as numerous members of the Royal Family would visit their North American ‘home.’
+Then in 1951 the future sovereign began over 60 years of travelling and touring Canada when as Princess Elizabeth and The Duke of Edinburgh made their first journey to the Commonwealth country, ushering in new era as numerous members of the Royal Family would visit their North American ‘home.’

 Her Majesty’s 1959 visit to Canada.
 Cadillac provided a Limousine with a removable, clear Plexiglas roof panel.

 The visits ranged from the 45 day tour in 1959 which included touring all provinces and both territories and the opening of St-Lawrence Seaway, a 10 day visit in 1970 with The Prince of Wales and Princess Anne for the N.W.T.
-Centennial, the 1976 visit for the XXI Olympic Games with her sons Charles, Andrew and Edward, a 1977 visit to Ottawa to commemorate her Silver Jubilee and again in 1992 for the 125th anniversary of Confederation and the 40th anniversary of the Accession and most recently in 2010 for Her Majesty’s 22nd Royal Tour of Canada.
+Centennial and the 1976 visit to the XXI Olympic Games with her sons Charles, Andrew and Edward.
+There was a 1977 visit to Ottawa to commemorate her Silver Jubilee and again in 1992 for the 125th anniversary of Confederation and the 40th anniversary of the Accession and most recently in 2010 for Her Majesty’s 22nd Royal Tour of Canada.

 The Colonel-in-Chief of the Royal Canadian Regiment, Prince Philip in Toronto with 3rd Battalion.